Welcome from Dr. Larry Weiss

 Welcome to Our Community

-Brooklyn Friends School opens its 149th academic year in 2016-17 with a record enrollment of 860 students from Pre-School 3s-12th grade and an additional 52 students in our newly expanded Family Center for 2 year-olds.
+Brooklyn Friends School opens its 150th academic year in 2017-18 with a record enrollment of 917 students from Family Center 2s-12th grade.

 From its beginnings just after the Civil War in 1867, Brooklyn Friends has offered its students and their families a challenging, supportive, and humane education informed by the testimonies and values of the Religious Society of Friends (Quakers).